pcbrendel/causal/README.md

 * Outcome Misclassification - omc_tutorial.R

 TO DO:
-* Include both imputation and weighting approaches
-* Outcome Misclassification
-* Continuous variables
+* Tutorials with continuous variables